Peter Serracino Inglott: Philosophy

-Despite his social conservatism, Fr.
-Peter would still grant rationality great importance, even during situations which would grand controversy.
+"Unfortunately it happened that the alternative to capitalism that some states had been trying was centralised planning - in reality another form of capitalism, precisely because of making economics the supreme value."

+Instead, he found value in the economic and communicative role of co-operatives, and in 2008 ardently criticized the privatization of Malta's dockyard and shipbuilding site.
+Because of his care towards working class needs and workers' unions, he was colloquially referred to as 'the red priest'.

+Fr.
+Peter possessed an interest in art and opera, from which he worked to collaborate with composer Charles Camilleri on 'The Maltese Cross', an opera which explores Maltese identity, along with the Mediterranean region standing out as a leitmotif in his thought and core interest.
+A noteworthy result of Fr.
+Peter's exploration of Pierre Teilhard de Chardin, he introduced Camilleri to de Chardin's poem 'La Messe Sur Le Monde', from which Camilleri composed his most notable work Missa Mundi.
+Fr.
+Peter's interest in language and music led to him writing 'The Creative Use of Noise with Camilleri.
+Published posthumously in 2015, the book covers a structuralist exploration of audible phenomena, the meaning of noise itself and the value of audible aesthetics.

+Despite having sympathies with social conservatism, Fr.
+Peter was notably open on matters related to biotechnology which inevitably brought controversy among his conservative peers.
 In 2006 he infamously contradicted the Catholic Church's position on conception of human life as he argued that during the first fourteen days after fertilization, the entity present cannot be defined as a person.

-A former student, Mario Vella, wrote a critical assessment of Serracino Inglott as philosopher, Reflections in a Canvas Bag: Beginning Philosophy Between Politics and History.
+A former student Dr. Mario Vella wrote a critical assessment of Peter Serracino Inglott as philosopher, Reflections in a Canvas Bag: Beginning Philosophy Between Politics and History.

 Fr.
-Peter is remembered for his contributions towards philosophy, mainly his hours of lectures and talks on language, culture and aesthetics.
+Peter is remembered for his contributions towards philosophy, mainly his hours of lectures and talks on language, culture and art.

 Death

 Fr.
 Peter Serracino Inglott died on 16 March 2012.
 He was diagnosed with Creutzfeldt–Jakob disease and was treated at Mater Dei Hospital.
 The funeral took place at the Church of Saint Paul, Valletta.